liqunkang/orca_TOC/README.md

 The collapsed status of the TOC view could also be changed by clicking the toggle arrow next to each parent entry.
 The manually changed collapsed status of the TOC view for each ORCA output file will be preserved when navigating between different ORCA output files.

+Settings of this extension can be changed in the settings of VS Code (click on the gear icon in the bottom left corner of the VS Code window or press `Ctrl+,` on Windows or `Cmd+,` on Mac).
+The configuration options are listed under `Extensions` -> `ORCA_TOC`, or could be accessed by searching `ORCA_TOC` in the search bar of the settings window.

 ![Outline Example](images/outline_example.png)

 ![Outline Example Expanded](images/outline_example_expanded.png)

-The TOC view can also be triggered manually by running the command `Show ORCA Outline` from the command palette.
+The TOC view can also be triggered manually by running the command `orca_toc: Show ORCA Outline` from the command palette.
 On Windows, the command palette can be opened with `Ctrl+Shift+P`, on Mac it is `Cmd+Shift+P`.
 The TOC view is automatically updated when navigating to a different ORCA output file, or when an ORCA output file is opened.

 ![Command Palette Example](images/command_palette_example.png)